alexeyinkin/eb-1a/1-process/README.md

 ## Day 339

-On November 3, I arrived to Dallas Fort Worth International Airport from Batumi with a layover in Istanbul and went to the border checkpoint for foreign nationals.
+On November 3, I arrived at Dallas Fort Worth International Airport from Batumi with a layover in Istanbul and went to the border checkpoint for foreign nationals.